 HIIT involves going all-out for several seconds, then resting for at least double the time of your 100% effort, repeating that cycle as needed.

 The American Council on Exercise posted this sample HIIT workout you can check out.

 I don’t follow it, I just do my own thing as usual 😄.

-yours truly HIITin’ it on my stepper
+Yours truly, HIITin’ it on my Mini StairMaster

 A mini-stepper is portable

 One of a stepper’s really nice benefits for me is that it’s a compact exercise machine that doesn’t weigh very much.

 I own a Xiser Mini StairMaster and its folded travel dimensions are 21” x 14” x 4”, and it only weighs 14 lb.

 It’s easy to take with me on road trips or put away if need be.

 I can work out wherever I want to with ease — leg strengthening exercise & cardio benefits in my hotel room anytime I feel like it.